SciFigureAI logoSciFigureAI

 Workflow

-Sketch mode is useful when you already know the layout but need a cleaner scientific draft.
+This workflow is most useful when you already know the composition, arrows, and visual sequence, but need a cleaner AI scientific figure draft.

 1